cortexlabs/cortex/docs/gcp/uninstall.md

 If you modified your bash profile, you may wish to remove `source <(cortex completion bash)` from it (or remove `source <(cortex completion zsh)` for `zsh`).

-*Note: The `cortex cluster down` command doesn't wait for the cluster to come down.
-You should ensure that the cluster has been removed by checking your GCP console.*
+*Note: The `cortex cluster-gcp down` command doesn't wait for the cluster to come down.
+You can ensure that the cluster has been removed by checking the GKE console.*